rich1126/mrmp3/README.md

 ## Usage

-In the repository is the prebuilt executable, which you should be able to just download and run, given you have the requirements listed below.
-This uses PySimpleGUIQt, and will always assume the project is at 44100 HZ, and encodes at a 64k bitrate.

-If you prefer, you can clone the repository
+Clone the repository
-`git clone https://github.com/rich1126/mrmp3` and tweak `encode_mp3.py` to adjust the encoding settings you want.
+`git clone https://github.com/rich1126/mrmp3`.
 Then, run `python3 mrmp3_cl.py [input_audio] [metadata_file] [output_audio]` from the command line, or `python3 mrmp3_gui.py` for the GUI version.
+Feel free to make tweaks to `functions/encode_mp3.py` if you prefer encoding at a different rate.

 If you make tweaks and want a single executable version, I used [Pyinstaller](http://www.pyinstaller.org/) to create the executable: `pyinstaller --onefile mrmp3_gui.py`.
+Note: I'm on Ubuntu 20.04.

+If you really want the executable, you can find it [here](https://www.dropbox.com/s/drvo8unggdsml0s/mrmp3_gui?dl=0) (on Dropbox).
+I'm new to any sort of software, so that's what I've got for you!

 ## Requirements
 Uses the [LAME MP3 encoder](https://lame.sourceforge.io/) and [ffmpeg](https://ffmpeg.org/).
 Written in Python 3.